Anxiety

 Why Choose Amen Clinics for Treating Anxiety?

-In traditional psychiatry, where diagnoses are based solely on symptom clusters, anxiety disorders can be misdiagnosed for other conditions, including ADD/ADHDbipolar disorder,autism spectrum disorder, or schizophrenia.
+In traditional psychiatry, where diagnoses are based solely on symptom clusters in the Diagnostic and Statistical Manual of Mental Disorders (DSM), doctors and other mental health professionals who treat anxiety disorders can misdiagnose them for other mental health conditions, including ADD/ADHD, bipolar disorder, autism spectrum disorder, or schizophrenia.
+Treating mental health conditions is a complex process.
 The brain imaging work done at Amen Clinics during the past three decades has helped us identify 7 types of anxiety and depression, each of which has a different brain pattern and different set of symptoms.
-Therefore, when it comes to treatment, one size does not fit all.
+Therefore, when it comes to the correct treatment options to reduce or relieve symptoms of anxiety, one size does not fit all.
 What works for one person with anxiety may not work for another—or could even make their symptoms worse!
+When we treat anxiety disorders, we do so with a targeted personalized treatment plan for each person.
 (See below for details about the 7 types of anxiety and depression.)

 Contact Us